-Once a young boy who enjoyed tinkering with computers, Bill Gates is now the richest person in the world.
-According to Forbes, Bill Gates’ net worth is a staggering $87.6 billion as of May 2017.
+Once a young boy who enjoyed tinkering with computers, Bill Gates is one of the richest people in the world.
+According to Forbes, Bill Gates' net worth is a staggering $87.6 billion as of May 2017.

 Today, Gates seems more interested in donating his money to noble causes — like those supported by the Bill and Melinda Gates Foundation — than he is in acquiring more wealth.
 But budding entrepreneurs everywhere still want to know how the Microsoft co-founder amassed his fortune so that they might also join the Billionaires' Club.

 Here are just a few ways Bill Gates was able to become a massive success.

 Gates attended Harvard University only briefly before he dropped out of college, yet he attributes his time there to his success.
 "It was an amazing privilege [studying at Harvard], and though I left early, I was transformed by my years at Harvard, the friendships I made, and the ideas I worked on," Gates said in a 2007 commencement speech.

 Gates studied computers, but he also dabbled in many other subjects at the Ivy League that interested him.
 "Academic life was fascinating," he said during the speech.
 "I used to sit in on lots of classes I hadn't even signed up for."
 This thirst for knowledge and his willingness to always improve and learn contributed to the growth of his eventual business.

 His Parents Were Supportive

 When asked in 1998 about his role models, Gates said he looked up to his parents.
 "I had great parents, both of whom were involved in lots of interesting activities and would come home and talk to us about the world of business or law or politics or the charitable activities they were involved in," he said.